Top 5 Benefits of Myofunctional Therapy

 5. Facial & Dental Development:

-At Therapy SPOT, we believe in empowering our clients and families to thrive through evidence-based, whole-person care.
-One of the most impactful approaches we offer is myofunctional therapy—a gentle, exercise-based treatment that targets the muscles of the mouth and face.
-For children younger than four, we take an oral motor and feeding approach until the child is older and more capable of participating in myofunctional therapy.
+Is Myofunctional Therapy Right for You or Your Child?
+At Therapy SPOT, we believe in empowering our clients and families with holistic, evidence-based care.
+One of the most effective interventions we offer is myofunctional therapy—a gentle, fun, exercise-based treatment that targets the muscles of the mouth and face.
+For children younger than four, we take an age-appropriate oral motor and feeding approach until the child is older and more capable of actively participating in myofunctional therapy.